top of page

 If restrictions are loosened, some patients may benefit from safer regulated access rather than underground purchasing.
 But that only works if medicine leads the conversation—not influencers, marketers, or politics.

+As a medical practitioner and proud owner of Miami Primary Health and Wellness office, I support patient autonomy.
+I also support scientific rigor.
 The right answer is neither fear nor hype.
 It is careful clinical judgment, transparent evidence, and responsible oversight.

 Comments